 With 70 percent of the Namibian population involved in agriculture, bush encroachment poses a major livelihood threat to communities, the cheetah and other indigenous wildlife species.

 This loss of habitat not only reduces the available farmland, it reduces available habitat both for cheetahs and their prey species.
 With less usable land for humans and wildlife, human-wildlife conflict is exacerbated.
 Habitat loss, whether due to encroaching thornbush or human development, is consequently one of the top threats to the cheetah in the wild.

 CCF is actively engaged in habitat restoration for cheetahs through its Bushblok initiative.

 Bushblok Production Process

 Following an environmental and economic assessment, encroaching bush is harvested either by hand or mechanically.
-The Forest Stewardship Council (FSC)™ certifies CCF’s woodland management practices as sustainable, while the Wildlife Friendly Enterprise Network (WFEN) certifies that our products deliver measurable improvements for wildlife in wild places.
+The Forest Stewardship Council (FSC)™ (FSC-C004580) certifies CCF’s woodland management practices as sustainable, while the Wildlife Friendly Enterprise Network (WFEN) certifies that our products deliver measurable improvements for wildlife in wild places.

 The harvested bush is dried in the sun and then fed into a mechanical chipper before being transported to the processing plant where the chips are milled to size.

 These smaller chips are dried and then passed through an extrusion press.
 Under heat and pressure the chips bond and are extruded as compacted Bushblok product, cut to size, bundled, wrapped and labeled ready for distribution.